mdmtk/docs/edge/source/guide/csp/power.md

 ### Overview

-This feature allows you to put the device into Sleep mode, re-power or perform an OS Update.
+The PowerMgr Feature Type allows you to perform power related actions on the device, such as putting it into Sleep mode, rebooting the device, or perform an OS Update.
 The action will be performed when the configuration is set.

 ### Main Functionality